eriquinhos/eriquinhos/README.md

   - 📚 I’m currently learning _Python_ and _Web Development_.

-  - 🤓 If you want to develop a project with me, I would be more than happy to help
+  - 🤓 If you want to develop a project with me, I will be more than happy to help

 </p>